 2. Teach them to stay strong

 They might not be successful at every opportunity, but it makes them strong in body, mind, and soul.
-They will be resilient and would be able to manage stress and cope with unfriendly circumstances or unfamiliar environment.
+They will be resilient and would be able to manage stress and cope with unfriendly circumstances or unfamiliar environments.
 Teach them to remain motivated and aspire for more.
 Never giving up and fighting after their failure will make them brave!

 3. Teach them self-compassion and empathy